10 Apr How are You Doing on that Diversity Goal?

 Yes, he said.
 Ten years.
 Here – more or less – is what he told me:

 Then, when the first woman accepted, she left a year later, undoubtedly tired of being patronized as the only woman on an all-male board.
-After several of these false starts, we got to four women, but about that time, the first few were looking at rolling off with their term limits.
+After several of these false starts, they got to four women, but about that time, the first few were looking at rolling off with their term limits.

 Yeah – ten years.